PeterJCLaw/layer-loader/README.md

 )
 ```

-This will load the data from `dev.json` and `main.json`, interpretting it as JSON,
+This will load the data from `dev.json` and `main.json`, interpreting it as JSON,
 combine it into a single object and then any placeholders are expanded.

 ## Layers